conan-io/docs/extending/template_system/search_table.rst

 .. warning::

-    This has to be an considered as an **experimental** feature, we might (TDB hasnt changed in a while) change the context provided to this templates once we have more examples from the community.
+    This has to be an considered as an **experimental** feature, we might change the context provided to this templates once we have more examples from the community.